BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 - Enterprise customers: encompasses the corporate data center, including processing customer records, inventory management, and employee details.

 Lustre is used among high-performance computing researchers and Cloud-native HPC will make it easier for them to use with multiple cloud providers like AWS, GCP, Azure.
+Hence, the command line interface will help the System Administrators to bootstrap the Lustre infrastructure on Kubernetes.
+The researchers will be able to access Lustre client hosted on Kubernetes to access Lustre filesystem.

 ## 3. Scope and Features Of The Project: